An apparatus to manipulate and identify individual Ba ions from bulk liquid Xe: System Performance

 The combination of RIS and the TOF mass spectrometer allows positive identification of Ba contamination on a Si~(100) substrate cleaved from a commercially available wafer\cite{fn22} and mounted on the end of the probe.
 The substrate was cleaned by resistive heating to $700^\circ$~C for 1~hour then flashed to $1200^\circ$~C for 30~seconds.
 This particular sample produces a TOF spectrum with a significant Ba peak (Fig.~\ref{fig:ROITOF}), along with Na$^+$ and K$^+$ peaks that provide further confirmation of the TOF calibration.

 Both resonantly ionized (peak at 37.1~$\upmu$s) and Ba$^+$ desorbed as an ion (35.8~$\upmu$s) are present in the TOF spectrum shown in Fig.~\ref{fig:ROITOF}.
+The resonantly ionized Ba$^+$ peak is delayed due to the $1~\upmu$s delay of the RIS lasers and different electrostatic conditions at the beginning of the TOF.
 The blue histogram contatains ions generated by the IR desorption laser alone, while the red histogram also includes the RIS lasers.
-Peaks that appear in the red histogram but not the blue are due ions undergoing the proper LITD+RIS process.
+Peaks that appear in the red histogram but not the blue are due to ions undergoing the proper LITD+RIS process.
 Note that in the laser pulsing sequence (Fig.~\ref{fig:ROITOF}B) the RIS Ba$^+$ peaks appears and disappears as expected.
 Atoms and molecules ionized by the desorption laser alone are backgrounds to the RIS process.
 Detuning the dye lasers also suppresses the RIS Ba peak, further confirming that this is due to the LITD+RIS process.

 Variation of the desorption laser pulse energy allows measurement of the desorption thresholds for neutral atoms and ions.
 Figure~\ref{fig:Desorption} shows ion yields for K$^+$ and Ba$^+$ as the desorption laser energy is increased at a single location on a Si substrate.
 The threshold for desorbing and directly ionizing K is lower than that of Ba.
 In the case of Ba both the direct ionization and LITD+RIS cases can be observed, maintaining constant the RIS pulse energies.
 The intensity threshold for desorption in these two processes appears to be approximately the same.
 The rates and laser intensity thresholds for each of these processes vary with the substrate materials and preparations.